EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 This report investigates the vertex k-labeling problem on two specific families of structured graphs: Circulant graphs $C_n(S)$ and Mongolian Tent graphs $MT(m,n)$.
 These graph classes represent important theoretical constructs with applications in network design, coding theory, and combinatorial optimization.

-The primary goal of this research is to design, implement, and rigorously compare a backtracking (exact) algorithm against a heuristic (approximate) algorithm for solving the k-labeling problem on these specified graph types.
+The primary goal of this research is to design, implement, and rigorously compare three distinct algorithmic approaches: a branch and bound (exact) algorithm, a heuristic intelligent algorithm, and a heuristic fast algorithm for solving the k-labeling problem on these specified graph types.

 ### 1.2.
 Project Objectives

 The key objectives of this project are:

 - Implement data structures to represent Circulant and Mongolian Tent graphs using efficient adjacency list representations
-- Develop a backtracking algorithm to find optimal k-labelings with guaranteed correctness
+- Develop a branch and bound algorithm to find optimal k-labelings with guaranteed correctness
-- Develop a heuristic-based algorithm that provides fast approximate solutions for larger problem instances
+- Develop heuristic intelligent and heuristic fast algorithms that provide approximate solutions for larger problem instances
-- Conduct a comprehensive comparative analysis of the two algorithms based on performance, solution quality, and computational efficiency
+- Conduct a comprehensive comparative analysis of the three algorithms based on performance, solution quality, and computational efficiency
 - Analyze the theoretical time complexity and practical hardware limitations of each algorithmic approach

 ### 1.3.
 Scope & Limitations

-This study focuses on Circulant graphs $C_n(S)$ for $n$ up to 50 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 50.
-The backtracking algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
-The heuristic algorithm assumes that randomized multi-attempt greedy search can find good solutions quickly, though it does not guarantee optimality in all cases.
+This study focuses on Circulant graphs $C_n(S)$ for $n$ up to 12 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 10.
+The branch and bound algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
+The heuristic intelligent and heuristic fast algorithms assume that randomized multi-attempt greedy search can find good solutions quickly, though they do not guarantee optimality or even feasibility in all cases.

 The experimental evaluation is conducted on a standard desktop computing environment, and results may vary on different hardware configurations.
 The study does not address parallel or distributed implementations of the algorithms.